rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

 gatedNFTExample();
 ```

-We are able to import the sdk and the classes from `ethers` due to the previous `importmap` which included their locations using the [unpkg][unpkg] CDN which is a CDN wrapper around npm.
+We are able to import the sdk and the classes from `ethers` due to the previous `importmap` which included their code using the [unpkg][unpkg] CDN which is a CDN wrapper around npm.

 ## Adding the Functionality